Rails Image Helper

 Special thanks to the users on the Ruby on Rails Discord Server who pointed me in the right direction, with feedback, and code review.

-Also, the Stack Overflow discussion which helped the most.
+Also, the Stack Overflow discussion was most helpful.